-Therefore, $f\propto \kappa ^{\frac{1-n}{2}}.$ Eq. (\ref{kappa0}) is valid only if other terms are negligible; see Appendix \ref{firsta}.
-To be concise, we omit similar discussions for other regions.
-We will return to approach this asymptotic formula from the wave functions obtained near the turning points.
+{{} In Appendix \ref{firsta}, we give conditions under which higher-order terms can be neglected.
+Since we need to deal with the $(n-1)$th-order derivative of $\kappa$ in Appendix \ref{firsta}, the potential function $V(x)$ is required to be a $C^{n-1}-$function.} Therefore, $f\propto \kappa ^{\frac{1-n}{2}}.$ Eq. (\ref{kappa0}) is valid only if other terms are negligible; see Ref. \cite{SM}.
+To be concise, we omit similar discussions for other regions. {{} In this part, we have obtained asymptotic behaviors of the wave function far away from the turning points.} We will return to approach this asymptotic formula from the wave functions obtained near the turning points.